percona/postgres/contrib/pg_tde/documentation/CONTRIBUTING.md

 ## Submitting a pull request

 All bug reports, enhancements and feature requests are tracked in [Jira](https://perconadev.atlassian.net/jira/software/c/projects/PG/issues).
 Though not mandatory, we encourage you to first check for a bug report among the issues and in the PR list: perhaps the bug has already been addressed.

-For feature requests and enhancements, we do ask you to create a GitHub issue, describe your idea and discuss the design with us.
+For feature requests and enhancements, we do ask you to create a Jira issue, describe your idea and discuss the design with us.
 This way we align your ideas with our vision for the product development.

 If the bug hasn’t been reported / addressed, or we’ve agreed on the enhancement implementation with you, do the following: